onue5/VideoQA/README.md

 # Video QA Model

 The repo provides a videoqa dataset and several baseline models.
+For the details, please see our paper, [TutorialVQA:Question Answering Dataset for Tutorial Videos, ArXiv 2019](https://arxiv.org/abs/1912.01046)'

 ## Dataset